By now you’ve probably heard a lot about CBD oil.

 Additionally, having a routine may even enhance your absorption rate, and thus the efficacy of CBD.

-A study on social anxiety concluded that a daily dose of 600 mg of CBD oil was very effective against anxiousness.
+A study on social anxiety concluded that a daily dose of 600mg of CBD oil was very effective against anxiousness.
+Note that this dose is very difficult to achieve with common CBD products, as you’d need to take whole bottles of CBD oil a day (they usually come in 10-20 mL bottles).

-Also, a study published in 2010 found that if you take CBD prior to a stressful event (for example before a public speaking gig) you will have reduced anxiety, cognitive impairment and discomfort in speech performance.
+A study published in 2010 found that if you take CBD prior to a stressful event (for example before a public speaking gig) you may experience an improvement in speech performance.

 There aren’t any clinical studies looking at the effects of CBD on pregnancy, so there’s really not enough data to determine if it’s safe to consume CBD during pregnancy.